Revealed: Santander 123 customers face DOUBLE rate drop

 What are the changes to the 123 account?

-- The interest rate has been cut from 1.5% to 1%.
-Santander's cut the interest it pays on balances up to £20,000 from 1.5% to 1%.
-The maximum interest is now just under £200 a year, compared with £300 at the beginning of the year on the 1.5% rate.
+- The interest rate was cut from 1.5% to 1%.
+Santander cut the interest it paid on balances up to £20,000 from 1.5% to 1%.
+The maximum interest you could earn was now just under £200 a year, compared with £300 at the beginning of the year on the 1.5% rate.

-- Cashback has been capped at £15/mth.
-Santander has introduced a £5-a-month cap on each of its cashback tiers.
-This means the maximum cashback you can earn in a month is £15, though you'll need the right combination of bills (or very high bills) to earn this much.
+- Cashback was capped at £15/mth.
+Santander introduced a £5-a-month cap on each of its cashback tiers.
+This meant the maximum cashback you could earn in a month was £15, though you would have needed the right combination of bills (or very high bills) to earn this much.

-The account pays 3% cashback on phone, broadband, mobile and TV bills, 2% on gas and electricity, Santander home insurance and life protection, and 1% on water, council tax and Santander mortgages.
-All bills need to be paid by direct debit.
+The account paid 3% cashback on phone, broadband, mobile and TV bills, 2% on gas and electricity, Santander home insurance and life protection, and 1% on water, council tax and Santander mortgages (though this is changing in October – more info below).
+All bills must be paid by direct debit.

 - The interest rate will be cut from 1% to 0.6%.
 Santander's cutting the interest it pays on balances up to £20,000 on its 123 account by a further 0.4 percentage points.
 The maximum interest will then be just under £120 a year.

-Santander says its most recent change means some customers will no longer earn enough in interest and cashback to cover the monthly fee.
-It will be contacting these customers this month to give them alternative current account options.
+The account's monthly fee hasn't changed this year – it remains £5/mth.
+Santander said its interest rate changes will mean some customers no longer earn enough in interest and cashback to cover the monthly fee.
+If this applies to you, you should have been contacted and given alternative current account options.

 I'm a Santander 123 customer – how can I beat the cut?

-- Get DOUBLE the interest with 1.2% easy-access savings.
-While many savings accounts have dropped the interest they offer following the two base rate cuts in March, there are still easy-access accounts paying up to 1.2%.
-If you have £20,000 in your Santander account, you'll be able to earn £240 a year on it, compared with the £120 the 123 account will offer after the rate cut.
+- Get almost DOUBLE the interest with 1.16% easy-access savings.
+While many savings accounts have dropped the interest they offer following the two base rate cuts in March, you can still earn up to 1.16% in an easy-access account.
+If you moved £20,000 from your Santander account, you'd be able to earn up to about £230 a year on it, compared with £120 in the 123 account after the rate cut.

-- Get the SAME 1-3% cashback with a lower £1 monthly fee.
-The Santander 123 Lite* account offers the same rates of cashback as the main 123 account (so max £15/mth) – though doesn't pay you any interest.
+- Get the SAME 1-3% cashback with a lower £1 monthly fee (£2 from October).
+The Santander 123 Lite* account offers the same rates of cashback as the main 123 account (so max £15/mth) – though doesn't pay any interest.

 To get cashback, you need to pay in £500+/mth, have two active direct debits, pay your monthly fee and log in to online or mobile banking at least once every three months.